hash-mac/comp123-f25-class-demos/README.md

 ## Introduction

-This repository contains a copy of demos performed in lecture for COMP123 Core Concepts in Computer Science course taught at Macalester College in Fall/Spring 20XX.
+This repository contains a copy of demos performed in lecture for COMP123 Core Concepts in Computer Science course taught at Macalester College in Fall 2025.

 ## How to Navigate